preservim/vim-wordy/README.markdown

 * “mistakes were made”
 * “discounted up to 50% off”
 * “most voters feel that my opponent can’t be trusted”
-* “it’s widely thought among voters that my opponent is not trustworthy”

 Assuming that you’re not consciously trying to manipulate others, you will seek to purge such loaded language from your writing.